strapi/documentation/docusaurus/docs/dev-docs/backend-customization/services.md

 ## Usage
 :::note
 ServiceName is the name of your file.
-For plugins the name you used to export the file to services/index.js
+For plugins the name you used in services/index.js to export.
 :::
 Once a service is created, it's accessible from [controllers](/dev-docs/backend-customization/controllers.md) or from other services: